TRUTH & RECONCILIATION THEMATIC RESIDENCY | 2018-2019

 RESIDENCY THEME 2015-2016 : IMMIGRATION / EMIGRATION

-SFAI is pleased to announce Immigration / Emigration as its next residency and programmatic theme.
-From September 2015 through May 2016, SFAI and its community partners will explore several questions: Who immigrates/emigrates and why?
+From September 2015 through May 2016, SFAI and its community partners explored several questions: Who immigrates/emigrates and why?
 How do the journeys of migrants contribute to who we are as a collective community?
 What happens when diverse communities come together with local and global advocates, activists, and policy makers to explore alternative models, narratives, projects, and interventions relating to the complex terrain of immigration and emigration?
 How can SFAI cultivate participatory discourse between invested local stakeholders and creative practitioners that examines complexities and inequities in current and historic immigration systems in the United States?

 RESIDENCY THEME 2014-2015 : FOOD JUSTICE

-SFAI is pleased to announce Food Justice as its inaugural theme for residencies and programming.
-From July 2014 through June 2015, SFAI encourages creative minds to come together and examine the territory of food justice.
-Together, we will ask how can we use diverse creative practices to confront inherent social, cultural and economic problems in our food system?
-Further, how can we bring together insights from creative fields, environmental sciences, sustainable agriculture, critical theory, and food studies to have local, national, and international impact?
+From July 2014 through June 2015, SFAI encouraged creative minds to come together and examine the territory of food justice.
+Together, we asked how can we use diverse creative practices to confront inherent social, cultural and economic problems in our food system?
+Further, we explored how can we bring together insights from creative fields, environmental sciences, sustainable agriculture, critical theory, and food studies to have local, national, and international impact.